 While Apple had a framework for cryptography before that developers could use, now there's a new CryptoKit for devs to utilize in Swift.
 New features include encryption algorithms such as SHA-256, as well as some other features, so you may see some improved cryptographic operations in apps.
 This framework does not mean iOS 13 has built-in support for cryptocurrency, though it's a step in that direction.

-While there aren't a ton of new features for Files, Apple's files manager for iOS, there are a few important ones you'll want to know about, especially if you use it a lot.
+While there aren't a ton of new features for Files, Apple's files manager for iOS, there are a few important ones you'll want to know about, especially if you use the app a lot.

 For some reason, you couldn't create a folder in the "My iPhone" folder in Files before, but you can in iOS 13.
 Just hit the ellipsis (•••), then "New Folder."

 While you could scan documents into Notes before, it wasn't that useful because you were limited to doing everything from the Notes app.
 Now, you can scan documents right from the Files app, where you'd like to store the files in the first place, whether in iCloud, on your iPhone's storage, or in a third-party cloud service.

 If you have an SMB server hosted on your home network or elsewhere, you can now connect to it via the Files app.
 And it'll work pretty much like any third-party cloud storage app you have connected, so you can not only access files on your server, such as an NAS, but you can write files to the server as well.